BrutalCoding/aub.ai/README.md

 Consider becoming a sponsor.
 While the idea of this project is to make AI accessible to everyone, it comes at a cost, in terms of spending a lot of time on this project.
 My landlord doesn't accept GitHub stars as a form of payment, not yet at least.
 If you can afford it, please consider becoming a sponsor.
 It could be as little as $1 one time, $1 per month, or any other amount.
 Every little bit helps, both mentally and financially.

 If you're a wealthy individual that was about to purchase a big luxury yacht, consider one less gold-plated knob on the steering wheel and use that money to add your name to the list of sponsors.

-## Werkloos

-A Dutch word that perfectly describes my current situation: unemployed.
-But using that word in English might've made you skip this section, yet here you are.
-I'm glad you're still reading.

-Recently, last September, the fintech startup I was working for had to shut down due to the challenging market conditions.
-While I'm currently looking for a new job, It's not easy to find a company that combines my passion for AI and Flutter.

-I've decided to take a leap of faith and work on this project untill I find a new job, or until I run out of money (Jan-Feb 2024).
-Whichever comes first.
-Perhaps I'll find a way to make this project sustainable, while keeping it open source.
-I'm just going with the flow.

-## Supported Platforms

-Items are subject to change.
-This list is not exhaustive, I'll update it as I go.

-- [x] macOS (ARM64)
-- [x] macOS (x86_64)
-- [x] Windows (x86_64)
-- [x] Linux (x86_64)
-- [x] Android (ARM64)
-- [x] iOS (ARM64, and simulator x86_64 + ARM64)
-- [ ] Web (WASM)

-As I've previously mentioned in the intro, I have made YouTube videos that demonstrate AubAI in action.
-Check them out: [YouTube.com/@BrutalCoding](https://www.youtube.com/@BrutalCoding).

 ## Setup